Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Experiments

 \subsection{Qualitative Results}

-\textbf{Qualitative examples.} We visualize the final detection performance of P$^3$OVD on the novel classes of COCO dataset and the transfer performance on LVIS in Fig.~\ref{fig:novel detection result}.
-We can observe that our P$^3$OVD can obtain high-quality bounding-boxes for novel classes on COCO even without any annotation of these categories.
-Besides, as shown in the second row of Fig.~\ref{fig:novel detection result}, our P$^3$OVD can detect rare classes like fireplug and polar bear, demonstrating its open-vocabulary detection ability.
+\textbf{Qualitative examples.} We visualize the final detection performance of VTP-OVD on the novel classes of COCO dataset and the transfer performance on Objects365, LVIS, and Pascal VOC in Fig.~\ref{fig:novel detection result}.
+We can observe that our VTP-OVD can obtain high-quality bounding-boxes for novel classes on COCO even without any annotation of these categories.
+Besides, as shown in the third row of Fig.~\ref{fig:novel detection result}, our VTP-OVD can detect rare classes like fireplug and polar bear, demonstrating its open-vocabulary detection ability.

-However, we also find our P$^3$OVD fails in detecting several novel categories, including skateboard, snowboard, etc, during the pseudo labeling stage and self-training stage.
+However, we also find our VTP-OVD fails in detecting several novel categories, including skateboard, snowboard, etc, during the pseudo labeling stage and self-training stage.
 By observing the dense score map and the pseudo labels of skateboard class in Fig.~\ref{fig:failure_cases}, we attribute this phenomenon to the generation of wrong pseudo labels.

 To explain the reason, we think that some objects are often related to the environment, such as skateboards, skateboarders, and skateboard playground often appear together, thus trained with the alignment based on global image information and text embeddings, current vision-language model usually cannot distinguish these objects from other objects in same scene.